Why should you run an indoor marathon and what you can learn from it?

 Preparation for the indoor marathon

 For 6 weeks before the indoor marathon, I had my special training routine.
-It’s not that special, I simply run very slowly, keeping the heart rate below 140 beats per minute.
+I simply run very slowly, keeping the heart rate below 140 beats per minute.

 I didn’t have any other preparation or training.
 I didn’t load any carbs as this was an experiment.
 My work schedule didn’t allow me to have a good training calendar before the event.
 My last run before the marathon was 8.5 kilometers 5 days before the event.